Boost

-The Boost C++ Libraries are free, open-source, peer-reviewed, portable C++ libraries
+The Boost C++ Libraries are open source, peer-reviewed, portable and free

 Created by experts to be reliable, skillfully-designed, and well-tested.